ALL YOU NEED TO KNOW ABOUT JAVELIN THROW

 JAVELIN THROW TECHNIQUE

-1. Grip and Carry: The athlete grips the javelin with their preferred method, holding it overhead with the point forward.
-The grip should be on the corded area of the javelin, with the little finger closest to the tip.
+1. Grip and Carry: The athlete grips the javelin with the preferred grip, overhead with the point forward.
+The grip should be placed in the corded area of the javelin, and it should be closest to the little finger near the tip.

-2. Run-up: The athlete accelerates down the runway, transitioning into a crossover step pattern while maintaining control.
+2. Run-up: The athlete accelerates down the runway, makes a crossover step into a self-recovery running pattern while controlling the javelin throughout its flight.

-3. Withdrawal: The throwing arm is drawn back, kept straight, and aligned with the direction of the throw.
-The non-throwing arm helps maintain balance.
+3. Withdrawal: The throwing arm is pulled back and kept straight.
+It is aligned with the direction of the throw.
+The non-throwing arm assists in maintaining balance.

-4. Transition: The athlete prepares to convert forward momentum into upward momentum, positioning their body accordingly.
+4. Transition: The athlete prepares to convert forward momentum into upward momentum, orientating the body accordingly.

-5. Pre-delivery Stride: The athlete plants their leading foot firmly, rotating the hips and shoulders to face forward.
+5. Pre-delivery Stride: The athlete places his or her leading foot firmly, engaging the hips and shoulders in the rotation to face forward.

-6. Delivery: The throwing arm is thrust forward in a smooth, fast motion, releasing the javelin.
+6. Delivery: The throwing arm is pushed forward in a smooth, fast action as the javelin is released.

-7. Follow-through: The athlete slows their momentum without stopping abruptly, maintaining balance and ensuring they stay behind the throwing arc.
+7. Follow-through: The athlete controls their momentum without jerking to stop, keeping balance as well as making sure themselves to stay back the arc.

-Javelin throw is governed by a set of specific rules to ensure fairness and safety:
+Javelin throw is governed by a specific set of rules pertaining to fairness and safety:

-• Runway: The athlete must begin their run-up within a designated runway that is at least 30 meters long.
+• Runway: The athlete must begin their run-up on the track that is at least 30 meters long.

-• Approach: The athlete must not turn their back to the landing area during the approach and throw.
+• Approach: During the approach and throw, the athlete must not turn the back towards the landing area.

-• Throwing: The javelin must be thrown over the shoulder or upper part of the throwing arm, with the metal head striking the ground before any other part.
+• Throwing: The javelin should be thrown over the shoulder or the upper part of the throwing arm.
+In that, the head of the javelin must strike the ground before any other part.

-• Landing: The javelin must land within the 29-degree sector.
-The distance is measured from the nearest mark made by the javelin’s head.
+• Landing: The javelin should land inside the 29-degree sector.
+That distance is measured from the mark closest made by the head in the javelin.

-• Fouls: A throw is considered a failure if the athlete steps outside the runway, the javelin lands outside the sector, or if the athlete fails to hold the javelin by the grip, among other infractions.
+• Fouls: The throw is considered a failure in case the runner steps out of the runway, the javelin hits beyond the sector, or the athlete drops the javelin instead of holding it by the grip, among many others.

-• Equipment: Athletes cannot wear gloves on their throwing hand.
+• Equipment: It is not allowed to wear gloves on throwing hand.

 CONCLUSION

-The javelin throw is a dynamic and challenging event that eventually combines power, precision, and historical significance.
-Whether you’re an aspiring athlete or a fan of the sport, understanding the nuances of javelin throw enhances your appreciation for this remarkable discipline in track and field.
+The javelin throw is such a dynamic and challenging event that it eventually gets together with power, precision, and historical significance.
+Whether an athlete is a novice or a sport enthusiast, once the nuances of the javelin throw are understood, it makes something like this an exceptional discipline in track and field even more appreciable.